Week #2 will be a productive class!

 Here are two pen tool tutorials to help you practice this week:

-After cutting out a series of graphics assets, and you will need several – lets talk about the layout of our art-boards and picture plane structure in photoshop.
+After cutting out a series of graphics assets (extracted from the post cards that you will will be re-composing, and you will need several to work from) – lets talk about the layout of our art-boards and picture plane structure in photoshop (last weeks class recorded this part) .
 I suggest laying out both the front and the back side of the postcard in one art board to work with the card in unison together.
 We can talk about variations and iterations by tweaking subtle things like background colors and playing with the composition and scale.
 Here is a visual from the layout demonstration.
 Using rules and guides makes it very easy to control your layout.

 What about adding realistic shadows to a graphic asset with Photoshop? – Here is a great Tutorial – https://memorynotfound.com/add-a-shadow-to-an-object-person-photoshop/

-This coming Friday (next week) we will dedicate the first half of our class for our class critique of assingment #1 part 1 and then move onto to some animation tutorials, we will then discuss our outcomes as a class.
+This Friday, 2/3/22 we will dedicate a part of our class for sharing our progress of assignment #1 part 1 and then move onto to some subtle animation tutorials, we will then discuss our outcomes as a class.